Exam Questions

 The exams consist of 20 to 30 questions.
 They are timed and cannot be paused, so you must complete each exam in a single sitting.
 You have between 40 and 60 minutes (averaging 2 minutes per question).

-Should I review my answers before submitting them?
+Can I review my answers before submitting them?

 Are all questions in multiple-choice format?